webbe777/Star-wars-message-code-and-changelog/README.md

 Projected Profit Value:

 The project is expected to generate an additional $1.2 million in profit for the Lucasfilm production studios.
-The investment cost for the project is approximately two to $300,000, and with the massive following of the Star Wars Instagram account, the project's success is highly anticipated.
+The investment cost for the project is approximately   $200,000 to $300,000, and with the massive following of the Star Wars Instagram account, the project's success is highly anticipated.

-Overall, "Imperial Cadet Academy: Legends of the Star Destroyers" provides an exciting and engaging platform for fans to immerse themselves in the Star Wars universe and helps the franchise's continuous growth."

 Project number two